Tips for a great entry

 Make it interesting!
 Try to grab the audience’s attention with a snappy opening or build tension and drama throughout your story.

 Get creative.
-Text doesn’t have to be a boring essay.
 Experiment with different forms, points of view and styles.

 Your video must be 2 to 4 minutes in length, accompanied by a brief description or transcript of no more than 200 words.